dthorburn/Genomic_Read_Processing/README.md

 2. Index reference genome with `CreateSequenceDictionary` in [picard](https://gatk.broadinstitute.org/hc/en-us/articles/4414602399643-CreateSequenceDictionary-Picard-) and `faidx` from [samtools](http://www.htslib.org/doc/samtools-faidx.html).
 3. Input bam files are suitable named.
 The names of the samples will be taken from the bam file name, where ABC123.bam will be ABC123 in the vcf file.

+### Hard Filtering

+Hard Filtering is necessary when SNP panels are unavailable.
+But each dataset will need paramaters that best fit, hence the optional inclusion of the `DRNASnp_Parse.{R,sh}` scripts here.
+They parse unfiltered VCFs and simply need run the nextflow pipeline with the `--Skip_VF` option to generate raw SNP VCFs, then update the `Project_dir` variable in the `DRNASnp_Parse.sh` file and include the optional `conda install` argument below.

 ### Usage
 To use this pipeline follow these instructions: